ruthrootz/c-sharp-interview-prep/README.md

     - managed code, like C#, is code that is managed by the CLR during runtime
     - unmanaged code, like C, is not (duh)
 - [ ] abstract vs. interface
-    - an abstract can have defined methods that can be overrideen by the inheriting class
+    - an abstract can have defined methods that can be overridden by the inheriting class
-    - interfaces don't implement methods, they have to be each implemented in the inhereting classes
+    - interfaces don't implement methods, they have to be each implemented in the inheriting classes
 - [ ] struct vs. class
     - used to define your own value type
     - they're technically objects, but they act like value types